CleverTap Query Language

 demographics

-Supports filtering on Gender, Age, Education, and Employed.
-Possible values are:
+It supports filtering on Gender, Age, Education, and Employed as shown below:

 {